groupdocs/docs.groupdocs.com/content/editor-net/release-notes/release-notes-2017/groupdocs.editor-for-.net-17.9.0-release-notes.md

 ### Export to PDF

 In the previous version users were able to select the type of saved document only in range of Words format family (DOC, DOCX, RTF, ODT etc.).
 Now it is possible to save the document in the PDF format.
-In order to do this user needs to pass the “PdfSaveOptions” instance into the “EditorHandler.ToDocument” method.
+In order to do this user needs to pass the "PdfSaveOptions" instance into the "EditorHandler.ToDocument" method.
 Users are also able to specify the password: if it is set, the output PDF will be password-protected and encoded with RC4 encryption algorithm.

 ### Support of background textures and shadings